How to Create Google Alerts: A Complete Guide (With GA4 Monitoring Tips)

 Go ahead and edit the settings to your preferences.
 Not sure what all these options mean?
 Here’s a quick breakdown:

 • How often: How frequently would you like to be notified?
-You can choose daily notifications, weekly, or Google real-time alerts.
+You can choose daily notifications, weekly, or real-time alerts.

 • Language: Set your language preference for alerts.